Edited by: Kellie Jez

 Car Rental Benefits

-The very first car rental benefit we’ll talk about is access to primary car rental insurance if your car is lost or stolen when you decline the collision damage waiver.
+The Centurion card is one of the best credit cards for car rental insurance if your car is lost or stolen when you decline the collision damage waiver.

 You’ll also get 24/7 premium roadside assistance with up to 4 complimentary services per year.